Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Yes |

-Licensed moneylenders have become a robust and widely-respected part of the financial services community.
+Licensed money lenders have become a robust and widely-respected part of the financial services community.
 That itself is a testament to the hard work and deliberate efforts of licensed lenders who have had to battle the Ah Long stigma that has unfairly been attached to them.

-These lenders cater to the widest array of applicants living in Singapore because they rarely have restrictions on citizenship and residency status.
-However, borrowers have to contend with a higher interest rate of 1% to 4% per month.
-If you can put up with that and need money in a hurry, licensed moneylenders can often be the best option.
+These legal lenders cater to the widest array of applicants living in Singapore because they rarely have restrictions on citizenship and residency status.
+However, borrowers have to contend with a higher interest rate of 4% to 8% per month.
+If you can put up with that and need money in a hurry, licensed lenders can often be the best option.

 Loan interest rates: | 1% to 4% per month |